ABOUTÂ JESS BULL ANDERSON

 Jess Bull Anderson is a London-based artist and musician who is committed to create meaningful work for inspiring positive connection.
 With a focus on uplifting others, Jess creates work which inspires personal growth and deepens one’s appreciation to their self and the surrounding world.
 Jess's artistic and performance practise is deeply meditative, a synthesis of her creativity, and she approaches each element within her practise as a means to connect mind, body, and soul.

-To cultivate this mind-body-soul connection, Jess practices Alexander Technique and yoga to maintain a balanced state of being.
+To cultivate this mind-body-soul connection, Jess practices the Alexander Technique, Neuro-linguistic programming, and yoga to maintain a balanced state of being.
 This allows her to achieve a sense of harmony and peace in throughout her body and soul, which is reflected in both her music and art.

 Jess explores and develops the connections between her diverse creative outlets with freedom and passion.
 Deeply fascinated with the true emotional impact her authentic integration of art, music, and words can bring, she is in the process of designing various projects that explore this space.

 Jess's artwork has been exhibited at various venues throughout the UK, including the Southbank Centre in London, where her work ‘NOTHING IS PERMANENT’ was met with great admiration and positive acclaim as part of a collaborative project with mezzo-soprano Mia Serracino and violinist, collaborative artist, and composer Daniel Pioro.
-She currently studies Fine Art with the inspirational Jaany Ravenscroft-Hull
+Her recent commission 'JOY SURROUNDS SUNLIGHT' has been developed into a fabric design by the renowned Joel and Son's, which holds a Royal Warrant from HRH Queen Elizabeth II.
+She currently studies Fine Art with the inspirational Jaany Ravenscroft-Hull.

 She has performed at major venues and events across the UK, including the Barbican, Birmingham Symphony Hall, Ronnie Scott's, Bridgewater Hall, EFG London Jazz Festival, Wilderness Festival, Green Man Festival, and has played and been interviewed on BBC Radio 3's 'In Tune'.

-Currently, Jess is seen performing as one half of the Solace Duo with harpist Hannah Runting, where their recent programme, 'PSYCHOMACHIA', was performed as part of the Royal Academy of Music's Student's Create festival and explored their shared experiences of disability.
+Jess is occasionally seen performing as one half of the Solace Duo with harpist Hannah Runting, where their programme, 'PSYCHOMACHIA', was performed as part of the Royal Academy of Music's Student's Create festival and explored their shared experiences of disability.
 This project involved projections of Jess's artwork to create an 'innovating and modern' immersive performance.
 The pair began collaborating together following a free improvisation project at Ikelectik, and devising workshops together with the Multi-Story Orchestra.
-They recently played for Liz Earle's LiveTwice charity concert, being called a 'fresh and refreshing sound world' for classical music.
-Their next performance is part of EMPOWER at Toulouse Lautrec as a celebration of women in music, where they'll perform 'A SINGLE THREAD' composed by Hannah Runting and developed from Jess's artwork 'THE BEAUTY OF BALANCE'.
+Recent performances include Liz Earle's LiveTwice charity concert, being called a 'fresh and refreshing sound world' for classical music, and EMPOWER at Toulouse Lautrec as part of a celebration of women in music, performing 'A SINGLE THREAD' composed by Hannah and developed from Jess's artwork 'THE BEAUTY OF BALANCE'.

 In 2022, Jess experienced severe memory loss due to chronic migraine, which unapologetically forced her to completely pause everything in her life.
 She lost the ability to do so much which she had previously taken for granted, including her art and music making.
 It was incredibly humbling to go from spending most of her waking hours painting to completely forgetting the names of colours and unable to work out what a paintbrush should be used for, to go from intuitively playing the trombone to forgetting how to read music and unable to conceptualise sound as anything other than atonal.